abhigyan3001/Linear_Algebra/README.md

 This repository contains a lightweight linear algebra module implemented **from scratch using only core Python**.
 The goal of this project is to build intuition for fundamental concepts in vector algebra without relying on libraries like NumPy.

-As an MSc Mathematics student, writing these operations manually helps reinforce the geometric and algebraic ideas behind vector spaces while also improving Python design skills.

 ---

 ## 🔧 Features Implemented